NACK2/trivia-party-fe/README.md

 ```

 - This will run the frontend application on `localhost:5173`, and it will make use of Vite's HMR to automatically sync the changes you make in the code editor to the container.
+- The backend server will run on `localhost:8080`
-- The PostgreSQL DB server will be running on `localhost:5433`.
+- The PostgreSQL DB server will be running on `localhost:5433` locally, but `localhost:5432` within the docker container.

 While the above command runs all services, it will only "watch" the frontend service, meaning while all services will run,
 only the frontend service will reflect live changes when you edit the source code.